monikaando/GoJS_graph/README.md

 # monika-swidzinska-value-blue
-EmberJs and GoJs was totally new for me.
+EmberJs, GoJs, Summernote, jQuery was totally new for me.
 I had one week to learn it and build the assignment.
 To broaden my knowledge I was using GoJs and EmberJs documentations, GoJs forum and youtube tutorials.

 I added extra elements in GoJS:
 - functionality for links which couses avoiding nodes (otherwise links are going through a node,